Vonage/vbc-developer/_tutorials/en/vonage-integration-platform/log-calls-salesforce/add-salesforce-code.md

 ---
-title: Update Express app for webhook to make API calls to Salesforce
+title: Update Express app to make API calls to Salesforce
-description: In this step you learn how to update the Express application to create Task in Salesforce
+description: In this step you learn how to update the Express application to create Task in Salesforce.
 ---

-# Update Express app for webhook to make API calls to Salesforce
+# Update Express app to make API calls to Salesforce

-In this section, you will update your Express application to create a new Task when your webhook is triggered from a call
+In this section, you will update your Express application to create a new Task on Salesforce when your webhook is triggered from a call.

 To update an ExpressJS application:

-1. In your application, add the [JSForce library](https://jsforce.github.io/) by using `npm install jsforce --save`
+1. In your application, add the [JSForce library](https://jsforce.github.io/)  as well as [dotenv](https://www.npmjs.com/package/dotenv) by using `npm install jsforce dotenv--save`.

 2. Create a new file called `.env`.
-In this file, you will be adding your Salesforce username and password as well as the securtity code, which you should have generated from this [step](_tutorials/en/vonage-integration-platform/log-calls-salesforce/create-webhook-app.md)
+In this file, you will be adding your Salesforce username and password as well as the security code, which you should have generated from this [step](_tutorials/en/vonage-integration-platform/log-calls-salesforce/create-webhook-app.md)
-The .env will have the following
+The .env will have the following:
 ```javascript
 SF_USERNAME=''
 SF_PASSWORD=''
 SF_TOKEN=''
 ```
 The `SF_USERNAME` and `SF_PASSWORD` will be the username and password used to login into Salesforce.
 The `SF_TOKEN` is the token you should have received via email from the previous step.

 2. Create a new Javascript file, called `Salesforce.js` and add the following